-We are piloting a sustainable and replicable celebration that could be put together in any town, city or village.
+We are building a model of a sustainable and replicable celebration that could be put together in any town, city or village.
 Our goal is to create something special that meets the needs of our community but also inspires a wider conversation.
 How we do this is something we are reviewing.

-If you would like to hold an event, or list an event, as part of the festival of death and dying - no matter how small, then as long as you agree with the aims and principles of the festival and tell us about it we'll list it.
+If you would like to hold an event, or list an event, as part of the festival of death and dying - no matter how small, then as long as you agree with the aims and principles of the festival (see below) and tell us about it we'll list it.
 It's too late for 2019, but not too early for 2020.
 Please read the docs below, fill in the gaps and send by email to firstname.lastname@example.org.
 We'll be in touch once we have a plan for 2020 -this will be published here too.

 The aim of the festival is to help build a death-friendly society: where death and dying is shared and understood.
 A 'festival' offers diverse opportunities to dissolve the death taboo and the many social and psychological problems that stem from it.

 The Festival is an invitation to share grief, explore death, combat fear, be inspired and encouraged to talk about death with each other.